 These involuntary (outside the patient's control) tics may also be complicated, involving the entire body, such as kicking and stamping.
 Many persons report what are described as premonitory urges -- the urge to perform a motor activity.
 Other symptoms such as touching, repetitive thoughts and movements and compulsions can occur.

 Although the symptoms of TS vary from person to person and range from very mild to severe, the majority of cases fall into the mild category.
 Co-occurring conditions can include ADHD/ADD, impulsivity, and obsessive compulsive behavior.
-There is usually a family history of tics, Tourette Syndrome, ADHD, OCD.
+There is usually a family history of tics, Tourette Syndrome, and/or ADHD, and/or OCD.
 Tourette Syndrome and other tic disorders occur in all ethnic groups.
 Males are affected 3 to 4 times more often than females.

 Most people with TS and other tic disorders will lead productive lives.
 There are no barriers to achievement in their personal and professional lives.
 Persons with TS can be found in all professions.
 A goal of TSA is to educate both patients and the public of the many facets of tic disorders.
 Increased public understanding and tolerance of TS symptoms are of paramount importance to people with Tourette Syndrome.